flywire/python_ooo_dev_tools/docs/dev_docs/tute_ss.rst

 Working with Python and LibreOffice
 -----------------------------------

-Note: Python is normally used by running script files, but it is an interpretive language executing line by line.
+Note: Python commands are normally run from a script file, but it is an interpretive language executing line by line.
 This tutorial uses the REPL, an interactive python shell, so the user can execute a single Python command and get the result.
-New modules are normally loaded in the tutorial as they are needed but later they may appear at the top of the listing as normally used.
+New modules are normally loaded in the tutorial as they are needed and in later usage loaded at the top of the listing as normally used.

-Note: Code in a section often required code earlier in the section to be executed beforehand but all the required code should be within the section.
+Note: Code in a section often required code earlier in the section to be run beforehand but all the required code should be in the section.
 The names used for objects like the workbook and worksheet vary throughout the sections and a mix of plain arguments and keyword pairs are used.

 Firstly, let us understand how python works with Office.
 An office instance is required before python can interact with the objects.
 When the python program is finished it is important to close any document and the Office instance or it will continue to run in the computer stopping other interfaces from starting it.
 This initialisation and finalisation code is required even if it is not shown in the examples.